Skip to content

 Selling as a private individual

-Reluv is a marketplace for private individuals selling their own pre-owned items.
-You may not use Reluv to sell as a business or in the course of trade.
+Reluv is a marketplace for private individuals selling their own personal items — pre-loved fashion, homeware and toys, and new, sealed items in the limited additional categories we permit (currently Beauty & Cosmetics; see Section 8).
+You may not use Reluv to sell as a business or in the course of trade, including by buying new stock to resell.
 When you list an item you confirm that you are selling as a private individual and not as a trader.
 You must not misrepresent your status — presenting yourself as a private seller while in fact selling as a business is prohibited and may be unlawful.
 We may remove listings, suspend, or close accounts where we reasonably believe a Seller is trading, and we may use sales activity (including volume), listing patterns, account signals, and other indicators to identify and act against suspected business selling.

 Listings